 The Student Organization Coach

-The Student Organization Coach provides leadership and holistic development through experiential learning opportunities, advocates for the mission and vision of the organization in which they are associated, and councils officers and members of the organization regarding their responsibilities.
+The Student Organization Coach provides leadership and holistic development through experiential learning opportunities, advocates for the mission and vision of the organization in which they are associated, and counsel officers and members of the organization regarding their responsibilities.
 Coaches also help student leaders manage the programmatic, financial, and logistical operations of their student organization(s).

 At Vanderbilt, student organizations must have a faculty or staff coach in order to be a registered student organization.
 By serving in this role for a student organization, a faculty or staff member chooses to play a significant role in the development of students.
 Coaches serve as a consultant, mentor, role model, and educator to an organization.
 Furthermore, they assist in the growth and development of the group by providing direction through advice, understanding, challenge and support.
 A coach’s role will include: